denzelrenner/LIFE4136-Group1-Rotation2/README.md

 |[Homebrew](https://brew.sh/)|version 4.2.10|NA|
 |ffmpeg|version 6.1.1|NA|

-(Mac Intel i5))write about how to sintall homebrew all performed on mac intel i5

 ## Tool intallation
 The guidance below outlines the necessary scripts,steps or commands that need to be ran to install some of the tools necessary to reproduce our results.